 Their stage in life can play a big part here.
 The typical Gen Xer may have fairly heavy personal responsibilities.
 A spouse.
-Young kids.
+Children.
 A house.
 A mortgage.
 Tuition.
-And the current recession sure hasn’t helped.
+And the recent recession sure hasn’t helped.
 These personal issues can make them solid and reliable, but understandably risk averse, too.

 One big problem.
 There aren’t a lot of Gen Xers.
 Their generation is about 40% smaller than the generations ahead and behind them.

 This means that the good ones are seldom unemployed.
 Thus, as the business climate improves, it will be hard for an agency to scale up by hiring more Gen Xers.
 There is a strong and constant market for them.
 To compound this supply/demand situation it can be easy to get into a bidding contest with other agencies for your own Gen Xers.
 Raising costs and reducing profitability.